Mission & Vision

 - Lifting each other up // dikéede wooch gax̱toolsháat

 The Haa Tóoch Lichéesh Coalition addresses social justice issues within our community and works to transform individual, institutional, and systemic inequities.
 With this in mind, I have worked to create a logo that embodies the values of the coalition.
 A few of these values are: lifting one another up, healing, equality, decolonizing, respect, and transforming.

 The purple band with U shapes and Ovoids represents unity in the face of domestic violence awareness.

 The golden hands represent healing, protection, and the support that comes from holding one another up.

 Between the hands are forget-me-not flowers, which represent the growth and transformation that will take place in the light of healing, protection, and support for all of those who are involved.
 Forget-me-nots, not only represent the growth of this coalition but the name serves as a reminder to never forget those who are affected by social injustices.

 The Artist: Andrea Cook

 My Haida name is T’saak Ka Juu (Singing Eagle) and my birth name is Andrea Cook.
 I am from Hydaburg, Alaska, but currently reside in Juneau.

-In 2018 I began working under Tlingit Master Carver, Wayne Price at the University of Alaska Southeast, where I currently am studying to receive my Associates of Arts Degree.
+In 2018, I began working under Lingít Master Carver, Wayne Price, at the University of Alaska Southeast.
 With Wayne’s guidance I have made my own carving tools, learned how make bentwood boxes, feast bowls, and spoons.
-He has also allowed me to help paint his Healing Totem in May 2019 after recognizing my skill in painting.
+He also allowed me to help paint his Healing Totem in May 2019 after recognizing my skill in painting.